valgger/LLM-Engineering-Essentials/README.md

 # LLM Engineering Essentials course by Nebius Academy

-**The course is under construction, with new materials appearing regularly.**
+**The course is under development, with new materials appearing regularly.**

 **Subscribe for updates and make sure you don’t miss anything: [Stay updated](https://academy.nebius.com/llm-engineering-essentials/update/)**

-This is an open course on using and deploying LLM APIs and open-source LLMs.
+Get hands-on with LLM APIs and self-hosted models as you code, experiment, and build your own platform for custom AI-powered NPCs.

+This 12-week course, created by experts from academia and industry, is designed specifically for developers and engineers.
+You’ll have a chance to get guidance from experienced pros, join regular Q&A sessions to stay on track, and connect with peers along the way.

 Materials for each topic can be found in the ./topic* folders.
 See README.md for further details and instructions.

-The course includes a capstone project: NPC (Non-Playable Character) Factory Development.
-In this project, you'll build a service based on either an LLM API or an open-source LLM to provide NPC interactions for users.
-You'll go through the entire process, from personalizing a chat bot to making a cost-and-quality decision between using an API or hosting an LLM on your own servers.

 Any technical issues, ideas, bugs in course materials, contribution ideas - add an issue.

-# Syllabus
+# Course roadmap

+Study advanced concepts and apply your new knowledge right away.

+Join live sessions to connect with peers and course experts, reinforcing your learning.

 # Topic 1.
 LLM API Basics